The Big Midweek: Life Inside the Fall: Content

-The autobiography dissuades that Fall musicians were interchangeable; in the band, Hanley was second only to the often tyrannical, founding vocalist Mark E. Smith in longevity.
-Hanley wrote the music for over 100 songs on more than a dozen Fall albums; including the tracks "Rowche Rumble", "Fiery Jack", "Container Drivers", "Lie Dream of a Casino Soul", "Totally Wired", "Winter", "The N.W.R.A.", "I Am Damo Suzuki", "U.S. 80's-90's", "Carry Bag Man", "Jerusalem", "Van Plague?", "Yes, O Yes", "Bad News Girl", "Free Range", through to the 90s classics "Bill is Dead" and "Extricate".
+The autobiography emphasizes that Fall musicians were not interchangeable; within the band, Hanley was second only to the often tyrannical, founding vocalist Mark E. Smith in terms of longevity.
+Hanley wrote the music for over 100 songs across more than a dozen Fall albums; including the tracks "Rowche Rumble", "Fiery Jack", "Container Drivers", "Lie Dream of a Casino Soul", "Totally Wired", "Winter", "The N.W.R.A.", "I Am Damo Suzuki", "U.S. 80's-90's", "Carry Bag Man", "Jerusalem", "Van Plague?", "Yes, O Yes", "Bad News Girl", "Free Range", through to the 90s classics "Bill is Dead" and "Extricate".

-The book details the Fall's steady rise to prominence in the late 1970 and early 80s, their song writing techniques, his approach to bass playing, and Smith's often acrimonious relationship with other core Fall members.
-It ends in 1998 when Hanley led a walk off stage during an infamous incident when Smith interfered with the musician's monitor settings, leading to a punch up.
+The book details the Fall's steady rise to prominence in the late 1970 and early 80s, their songwriting techniques, Hanley’s approach to bass playing, and Smith's often acrimonious relationships with other core Fall members.
+It concludes in 1998, when Hanley walked off stage during an infamous incident after Smith interfered with his monitor settings, leading to a physical altercation.